A coupled guiding center-Boris particle pusher for magnetized plasmas in compact-object magnetospheres: Numerical tests

 \subsection{Flat spacetime: Particle motion in reconnecting current sheets}

 Our electromagnetic field configuration is a fully developed reconnecting current sheet.
-This state represents a snaphsot from a PiC simulation of a magnetized pair plasma in flat spacetime (\citealt{hakobyan2019}) with \texttt{TRISTAN-MP} (\citealt{buneman1993,spitkovsky2005}).
-The initial configuration consists of a Harris-like profile for the magnetic field in a two-dimensional box of size $x\times y = 5000 d_e\times 5600 d_e$ (with grid spacing $\Delta x=0.2 d_e$), where $d_e=c/\omega_p$ is the electron skin depth and $\omega_p$ is the plasma frequency.
-The plasma magnetization in the ambient region, upstream of the current sheet, is $\sigma=100$.
+This state represents a snapshot from a PiC simulation of a magnetized pair plasma in flat spacetime (\citealt{hakobyan2019}) with \texttt{TRISTAN-MP} (\citealt{buneman1993,spitkovsky2005}).
+The initial configuration consists of a Harris-like profile for the magnetic field $B_y(x)=B_0\tanh(x/a)$ (\citealt{harris1962}), where $B_0$ is the asymptotic magnetic field strength and $a$ is the current sheet half-width, in a two-dimensional box of size $x\times y = 5000 d_e\times 5600 d_e$ (with grid spacing $\Delta x=0.2 d_e$), where $d_e=c/\omega_p$ is the electron skin depth and $\omega_p$ is the plasma frequency.
+The plasma magnetization in the ambient region, upstream of the current sheet, is adjusted via $B_0$ such that $\sigma=100$.
+The sheet's initial half-width is $a=4 d_e$, and no guide field is present.
 Along the polarity inversion region at $x=2500 d_e$, magnetic field lines break and reconnect, producing chains of plasmoids which travel in the $y$-direction.
 Particles travel toward the reconnection region with speed $\sim v_E$, gaining energy as they approach the X-line region.
 There, electric fields may grow significantly to strengths $E>B$, providing a source of strong particle acceleration.

 In this setup, we initialize 5 positrons in the ambient region at $x=2540 d_e$, $\sim 40 d_e$ away from the current sheet.
 The initial velocity is set to $\vecv=\vecv_E$ calculated with the value of the electromagnetic fields at the initial particle positions.
 The integration is carried out until $t=100\omega_p^{-1}$.
 The original PiC run was parametrized such that particles have an initial gyro-radius $\rho_{C,0}/d_e=10$ (and gyro-frequency $\Omega_{C,0}/\omega_p\sim 10$) away from the current sheet.
 In our experiments, we find that for $\rho_{C,0}/d_e\gtrsim 10^{-1}$ the Boris pusher can accurately capture the particle motion at all times, without the need for a switch to the GCA.
 Therefore, we explore a parameter range below this limit, $\rho_{C,0}/d_e=10^{-2},10^{-3},10^{-4}$ (corresponding to $\Omega_{C,0}/\omega_p=10^2,10^3,10^4$), in order to probe increasingly larger scale separations between spatial field variations and particle gyro-motion.